JoramSoch/FADE_SAME/README.md

 5. Open MATLAB, set your current directory to this sub-folder, edit the study directory [in line 14](https://github.com/JoramSoch/FADE_SAME/blob/main/analyses_FADE_SAME.m#L14) of `analyses_FADE_SAME.m` and run this script.
 6. To reproduce results from the paper, adapt and run the scripts `Figure_*.m` and `Table_*.m`.

+* When creating Figure S3, there will be an error, as ApoE genotype is not included in the public data share.
+These data will be made available upon request, please write an e-mail to the [corresponding authors of the paper](https://onlinelibrary.wiley.com/doi/10.1002/hbm.25559).
 * For creating Figure S4, you need to download the MATLAB function `ICC.m` from [MATLAB Central](https://de.mathworks.com/matlabcentral/fileexchange/22099-intraclass-correlation-coefficient-icc).